 Let's use "s" (as in “biswar sande sande” or “naasaa”) to transliterate any Assamese pronunciation same as that of "s" in the English word "song", no matter whatever be the corresponding Assamese spelling (noting that pronunciation of “ch” or of “chh” is not at all there in Assamese).

-Let's use “w” (e.g., “mwr aapwn paaharaa”) in place of the more commonly used "o" to transliterate the characteristic standard-Assamese pronunciation associated with the “o” vowel in Assamese.
+Let's use “w” (e.g., “mwr aapwn paaharaa”) in place of the more commonly used "o" to transliterate the characteristic standard-Assamese pronunciation associated with the “o” alphabet in Assamese.
+For words such as “zagowaa”, that has another “w” sound just following this pronunciation, I think we should make an exception to this rule by choosing “ow” for the pair of repeated pronunciation (as done in “zagowaa”).

 Let's use transliterations such as “nirakkhar” or “gyaan” instead of Sanskrit-based alternatives such as “nirakshar” or “jnaan”, so as to communicate the actual standard-Assamese pronunciations.

-Let's transliterate the Assamese consonant “uaabba” as “v” (as in “tavazayi” or “xuvaaxita”) instead of “b” or “w”, except for words such as “Bhaaworiaa” where the “w” sound is obvious (instead of lying somewhere in between “b” and “w”).
+Let's transliterate the Assamese consonant “uabba” as “v” (as in “tavazayi” or “xuvaaxita”) instead of “b” or “w”, except for words such as “zagowaa” or “zowaan” where the “w” sound is obvious (instead of lying somewhere in between “b” and “w”).
 So, naturally, let's transliterate the Assamese consonant “bha” as “bh” only, and similarly, the consonant "pha" as "ph" only (not as "v" or "f" respectively).

 Let's transliterate the ending consonant sound in the English words "long" or "song" as “ng” (as in “naabhaanga kia”), whereas those having a distinct “g” sound as “ngg” (as in “panggu” or “xanggraami”), so as to distinguish between the two sounds.

 In cases where the pronunciation for "e" is not the characteristic Assamese one (as in "sande sande") but rather the characteristic Hindi one (as in "tetiaa" or "tamwharadeu"), let's transliterate that sound (as in "tétiaa" or "tamwharadéu") using the "é" symbol.
-[However, while e-mailing lyrics, you may type just "ee" (as in "teetiaa") to mean this character -- I'll get it machine-transformed.]
+[However, while e-mailing lyrics, you may type just "ee" to mean this character -- I'll get that machine-transformed here.]